GEOG 3010 - Tourism and Environment

 Course Learning Outcomes

 1 Develop a sound understanding of the concept of sustainable tourism in using natural resources.
 2 Develop an understanding of social disputation over the use of natural resources for tourism purposes.
-3 Demonstrate a sound understanding of the concept of non-market benefits of green open space including agricultural landscapes.
+3 Develop and discuss appropriate policy approaches to overcoming tourism-induced environmental problems and to promoting sustainable tourism.
 4 Understand the characteristics of nature-based tourism in the industrial and global perspectives.
 5 Apply the travel cost method in estimating the value of natural resources.
 6 Convey their ideas, using the knowledge gained through class participation and reading in the completion of major term papers.

 University Graduate Attributes